Join us for Historic Jefferson Railway’s Civil War Weekend May 19-21, 2023

-The Great Locomotive Chase will be held on Saturday and Sunday, May 4 & 5 at the Historic Jefferson Railway in Downtown Jefferson.
-The Historic Jefferson Railway recreates the battle of the The Andrews Raid & Great Locomotive Chase with reenactors from the North and South.
+The Great Locomotive Chase and Civil War Battle will be held on Saturday and Sunday, May 20 & 21 and depart from the Historic Jefferson Railway in Downtown Jefferson.
+The Historic Jefferson Railway recreates the battle of The Andrews Raid & Great Locomotive Chase with reenactors from the North and South.
 The living history camps along the Big Cypress Bayou come alive as the cannons fire and the battle rages to gain possession of the train.
 The Virginia, a civil war ironclad replica complete with five working cannons, joins the skirmish firing its cannons on the banks of the Big Cypress Bayou River.
-Scouting probes and skirmishes can be viewed by riding any of the Steam Train rides scheduled on Saturday and Sunday.
+Scouting probes and skirmishes can be viewed from any of the train rides scheduled on Saturday and Sunday.
 Train tickets are $15.00 Saturday and $12.00 Sunday plus tax (lap children free), available online but space is limited so get yours now.
 The Andrews Raid and Great Locomotive Chase will be held on Saturday, May 20, with train rides aboard departing from the Historic Jefferson Railway in downtown Jefferson at 11:00, 12:30, and 2:30; and Sunday, May 21 at 12:30.

 Famous campaigns were planned and conducted for the primary purpose of capturing or destroying railroad lines of value to the enemy.
 On the morning of April 12, 1862, the most famous locomotive of the Civil War, the General, was hijacked by the Union civilian spy, James J. Andrews, and his men.
 After a nail-biting eight hours and 87 miles, the Southerners captured the General, James Andrews and several of his men.

-Experience true civil war scouting probes and skirmishes aboard the Historic Jefferson Railway’s live steam train.
+Experience true civil war scouting probes and skirmishes aboard the Historic Jefferson Railway’s train.
 Keep your seat on the train as you see history in action near the railroad track and see the gunboat engage in battle with the train.